 Sea Turtle Watch Bookmark this

 Turtle Watch- From May to August sea turtles lay eggs in nests along area beaches.
 These nests are an around 30 inches deep and hold an average of 120 eggs per nest which will incubate for approximately 60 days.
 Starting in late July, the turtles will hatch and make their way to the ocean.
 Area volunteers who are certified and hold permits from the NC Wildlife Resources Commission assist and protect the threatened and endangered sea turtles.
 These volunteers will “Nest Sit” with the adopted nest and ensure the hatchlings make it to the ocean safely.
-To learn more about sea turtles stop in at the Oak Island Ocean Education Center at 4901 E. Beach Drive (Open In Season Friday - Sunday 12pm-3pm), Bald Head Island Nature Convervancy (700 Federal Road), Museum of Coastal Carolina at 21 E. Second Street, Ocean Isle Beach (Hours vary) or NC Aquarium at Fort Fisher at 900 Loggerhead Road, Kure Beach (Open Daily 9am-5pm except Thanksgiving and Christmas Day).
+To learn more about sea turtles stop in at the Oak Island Turtle Preservation program located at the Ruth T Bingham Oak Island Senior Center, 5918 E. Oak Island Drive, Oak Island (Open Monday-Saturday 10am-4pm), Bald Head Island Nature Convervancy (700 Federal Road), Museum of Coastal Carolina at 21 E. Second Street, Ocean Isle Beach (Hours vary) or NC Aquarium at Fort Fisher at 900 Loggerhead Road, Kure Beach (Open Daily 9am-5pm except Thanksgiving and Christmas Day).

 We encourage our visitors and residents to help ensure successful nesting and hatching by:

 -Avoid disturbing a turtle that is crawling to or from the ocean.
 Call the police at 911 to report location.

 -Beach House occupants can help by turning exterior lights facing the beach OFF during hatching season.